-A variety of teaching styles and approaches to learning will be used in the teacher training programme.
-These include university-based lectures, small group seminars and workshops, school-based work with pupils and teachers, and work undertaken individually or with other groups of students.
+As the only in-person iQTS pilot provider from 2022, students of the Primary programme with iQTS will benefit from face to face sessions at our new campus in Dubai international academic city.
+University based sessions will include lectures, small group seminars and workshops, school-based work with pupils and teachers, and work undertaken individually or with other groups of students.
 The specialist university tutors are experts in their field and will lead dedicated subject programmes.
-Assessment is based on coursework undertaken during the year.

 The Primary Mathematics component aims to prepare you to teach mathematics effectively, confidently and enthusiastically across all primary ages.
 Through undertaking the course you will develop your knowledge and understanding of an appropriate mathematics curriculum within a current and contemporary context.
 You will also develop and extend your mathematical subject and pedagogical knowledge with a particular focus upon effective teaching strategies, calculation methods, relevance, relational understanding, Mastery, reasoning, problem solving and using and applying.
 A wide range of children's errors and misconceptions across all primary mathematics topics will be highlighted and discussed, and a variety of teaching and learning strategies to appropriately address these will be modelled and explained.
 You will also develop your knowledge, understanding and ability to use a range of resources (including ICT), creative and exciting approaches, planning principles and strategies, cross-curriculum methods and formative assessment to fully support pupils mathematical engagement, progress and achievement.
 All aspects of this teacher training course will be supported and informed by a range of contemporary and seminal primary mathematics and pedagogical research.
 You will be provided with the opportunity to reflect upon and evaluate their teaching and the pupils development within mathematics.